camyhsu/TO-Chinese-School-2020/cloud-ops/setup-new-server-202104.md

    3. Clicked on the button "Install WordPress".
    4. After the installation completed successfully, test by logging-in with the webmaster credential.

-### Move WordPress site from the old server to the new server
+### Move WordPress site content from the old server to the new server

 1. Create a migration package from the old server:
    1. Install and activate the plugin "All-in-One WP Migration" in the WordPress site on the old server.